marcelFRO/ai-job-market-intelligence/README.md

 - **Diversity**: 892 distinct companies, 150 cities, 2,387 distinct skills
 - **Pracuj.pl strategy**: separate scraping branches per data role category (analyst, engineer, BI, ML/AI, etc.) for better coverage of niche segments
 - **JustJoin.it strategy**: single endpoint returning structured data per offer
+- **Scope decision**: scraping intentionally capped at ~3,000 offers to manage API costs as a portfolio project.
+Limits are configurable per-branch via the `maxResults` parameter in Pracuj.pl POST nodes (currently `1000` each) and the `limit` parameter in the JustJoin.it POST node (currently `1250`).
+Modifying these in the HTTP request bodies scales the pipeline to ~6,000 raw offers before deduplication.
 ### 2. AI Classification (GPT-4o-mini)

 Single-pass extraction per offer: